pfusik/bumpong/README.md

 The game requires 48 kilobytes of RAM and a good GTIA chip.
 Bumpong runs on PAL and NTSC computers.
 Joysticks are recommended, but you can play with keyboard.
-If you have a stereo (second POKEY) upgrade, you will hear sounds from the left and right.
+If you have a stereo (second POKEY) upgrade, you will hear surround sounds.

 Regarding the "good GTIA":
 It is unusual for an 8-bit Atari game to use a GTIA graphics mode.